RangerDan/tobot/README.md

 Matches headlines with palindromes.
 Will post tweets with palindromes and links to the news stories they match.

+## Setup

+This repo is set up to use VENV.
+Set up the folder by running `python -m venv ./`

+Activate the venv with `source bin/activate`

+Make a copy of the creds script and add your News API and Twitter creds.
+Add your creds to the local environment variables by running `source creds_yourcredsscript.sh`.
+Be careful not to edit and then commit your creds.

+Run the script with `python tobot.py`

 ## Creds

 Credentials are accessed from Environment Variables.  creds_example.sh is included to make setting these a breeze.
 This script requires: